NathanPerrier/IA2-Perrier-Jazz-By-River-Digital/README.md

     DJANGO_SETTINGS_MODULE= atc_site.settings
     ```

+    NOTE:
-    NOTE: To use a Gmail account to send emails, you must set up an app password - but to do this you first need to enable 2-Step Verification, then select ‘App passwords’ under ‘2-Step Verification’.
+    - To use a Gmail account to send emails, you must set up an app password - but to do this you first need to enable 2-Step Verification, then select ‘App passwords’ under ‘2-Step Verification’.
 You must also turn on the ‘Less Secure App Access’ option in your google account.

+    - If you do not wish to use real money, ensure to use `test mode` on your stripe account (use test mode API key instead).

 4.  create a virtual environment using `control + shift + p` then search create environment.
 After you have created the venv then restart vs code.
 Might need: